snowdrop/k8s-infra/README.md

 - [Ansible Service Broker](http://automationbroker.io/)
 - [Launcher with customized catalog](fabric8-launcher)

-Different provisioning modes are proposed due to the existing limitations that we are currently faced.
+Different provisioning modes are proposed due to some limitations that we are currently faced.
 By example, top of `minishift|cdk`, we can't use Ansible Playbooks to provision post OpenShift installation our different features as the partitioning on the vm's filesystem doesn't allow to install easily packages.
 Bash script, execution of manual `oc` commands will then be required.